-- 5.2.4 Two action and one limit levels exceedance for SS was recorded at F\DB on 8th, 13th and 22nd February 2006. - 5.2.5 The ET considered that exceedances were not attributed to construction work as excavation work was conducted at Hole 2 mainly.
-Although there was vegetation clearance (around 30%) at Holes 9 & 17, it was far away from all sensitive streams and existing marsh.
-The exceedances were considered as the natural variation for the dry season.
-Explanation of the SS exceedances at the impact monitoring locations are as follows: - No construction work was carried out near to Streams A, B and C and existing marsh during this reporting month. - The measured maximum exceedance of SS value was 5 mg/L which was considered a good water quality representative. - The baseline data represents a good dry season water quality that was measured in Nov and Dec 2005.
+- 5.2.4 Six action and one limit levels exceedance for suspended solids were recorded at F_DA (1st & 8th March 2006), F_DB (1st, 3rd, 8th, 24th March 2006) and F_DC (13th March 2006).
+The exceedance of measured SS value was ranging from 4 to 10 mg/L. Three action and one limit levels exceedance for turbidity were recorded at F_DA (1st & 24th March 2006), F_DB (8th March 2006) and F_Inland Marsh (3rd March 2006).
+The exceedance of measured turbidity value was ranging from 3.5 15.6 mg/L. ET's assessment showed that the exceedance was not attributed to the works and therefore no further action was required.
+The exceedance is mainly due to variation of the streams and rain. - 5.2.5 The ET considered that exceedances were not attributed to construction work.
+Major cut-andfill work was conducted at Holes 1, 2, 9 & 17.
+No intrusion of buffer zone areas for the temporary bridge at Stream A during the reporting month.
+The exceedances were considered as the natural variation for the dry season and rain.
+Explanation of the SS exceedances at the impact monitoring locations are as follows: - No construction work was carried out near to Streams B, C and existing marsh during this reporting month. - The measured maximum exceedances of SS and turbidity at F_DA on 1st March 2006 were 10 mg/L and 15.6 NTU.
+The increase of SS and turbidity of upstream of Stream A (F_UA) are 7 mg/L and 16.1 NTU also recorded respectively.
+The increase of SS and turbidity for the upstream and downstream was mainly due to the series of patchy of rain in the past few days.

+The baseline data represents a good dry season water quality that was measured in Nov and Dec 2005.
 The action and limit levels of SS and turbidity are subjected to further review (especially before wet season) in order to ensure the action and limit levels are sufficient to protect the streams form adverse impacts.
 With the consideration of the natural variation by the long-term monitoring results in future, a more representative action and limit levels can be establish to distinguish between the natural variation and actual impact from the construction site.